|The Frankfurt-Tipp rating:|

 |Rated:||From 16 years|

-Surely, it's a little hard to swallow that a young comic-strip artist is conducting an autopsy on the phone.
-But let's be honest: The whole thing is not a documentary, but a thriller.
-It is a pity that the identity of the kidnapper is revealed too quickly, even if this gives Lars Eidinger the chance to deliver a strong performance in an extremely unpleasant way.
-Nevertheless, it might have been a bit more effective to let this diabolical figure act in the dark at the beginning.
+Sure, it's a bit hard to swallow that a young female cartoonist performs an autopsy guided by telephone.
+But let's face it, the whole thing isn't a documentary after all, it's a thriller.
+It's a pity that the identity of the kidnapper is revealed too quickly, even though this gives Lars Eidinger the chance to deliver a strong performance in an extremely unpleasant way.
+Still, it might have been a bit more effective for building suspense to have this diabolical figure still operating in the dark at the beginning.

-Yes, "Truncated" has some weaknesses.
-But as already mentioned this doesn't change the fact that the movie is very thrilling and atmospheric and especially for viewers who aren't familiar with the book, it has some nice surprises in store.
-It's a pity that the finale comes along badly rushed.
-Here, neither the (very predictable) tension build-up nor the effects are convincing.
-All in all there is still a deserved one: worth seeing!
+Yes, Cut Off has quite a few weak points.
+But as mentioned before, that doesn't change much that the movie is very exciting and atmospheric and has some well done surprises especially for viewers who are not familiar with the book.
+It's a pity that the finale is very rushed.
+Neither the (very predictable) build-up of tension nor the effects are convincing.
+Overall, however, there is clearly a deserved: Worth seeing!

 An article by Frankfurt-Tipp